Streamerbot/docs/streamerbot/3.api/3.csharp/_methods/core/commands/CommandGetUserCounter.md

 ---
-description: Returns the total number of command uses by a specified user for the given command ID
+description: Returns the total number of times a user has executed the specified command
 version: 0.2.4
 ---